xelatihy/yocto-gl/docs/yocto/yocto_shape.md

 Yocto/Shape defines several procedural shapes used for both testing and to quickly create shapes for procedural scenes.
-Procedural shapes as input the desired shape resolution, the shape scale, the uv scale, and additional parameters specific to the shape.
+Procedural shapes as input the desired shape resolution, the shape scale, the uv scale, and additional parameters specific to that procedural shape.
+Most procedural shapes are defined in terms of quads and return quads indices and vertex positions, normals and texture coordinates packed in a `quads_shape` struct.
 Use `make_rect(...)` for a rectangle in the XY plane, `make_bulged_rect(...)` for a bulged rectangle, `make_recty(...)` for a rectangle in the XZ plane,